You are here

 With accidental innovators like Harry Stine pushing out proven research, higher corn yields that correlate directly with higher corn populations is just the tip of the iceberg in terms of the future of growing corn.

 When farmers are itching to get into the fields to plant, it’s important to remember that soil temperatures should be at 50°F. for a strong start for corn seed germination.
 Corn planting time all depends on the seed variety being planted and, of course, weather conditions.
+Corn planting depth is another important factor to consider, one that farmers oftern overlook according to Bob Nielsen.
+“Human nature, being what it is, tends to make us simply leave the planter’s depth-control setting at the same position as in previous years,” the Purdue University agronomist explains.
+In this article, Nielsen explains the factors to consider to achieve even emergence.

 If weather works against the seedlings, replanting may be an option.
 Young corn can’t survive in standing water for over four days and sometimes last only 48 hours before oxygen levels drop off.
 When contemplating replant, consider previous herbicide applications and take current stand counts throughout the problem areas before you decide if a replant is the best option for your operation.
 You may want to switch to an earlier maturity hybrid if it’s later in the season.